JeremieLitzler/wesbos-js30/notes/11-Custom.Video.Player/Notes.md

 We need to able:

+- display the current time in the progress bar => done
+- use the progress bar to select a time in the video on clik on the progress bar =>
+- use the progress bar to select a time in the video on drag and drop on the progress bar =>
-- use a playback cursor to select a moment in the video
+- use a playback cursor to select a moment in the video => done
-- use a volume cursor to increase or decrease the volume
+- use a volume cursor to increase or decrease the volume => done
-- use a cursor to increase or decrease the playback speed
+- use a cursor to increase or decrease the playback speed => done
-- use a button to go back 10 seconds in the current playback time
+- use a button to go back 10 seconds in the current playback time => done
-- use a button to go forward 25 seconds in the current playback time
+- use a button to go forward 25 seconds in the current playback time => done
-- play or stop the video when clicking on the container or the play button in the bottom left.
+- play or stop the video when clicking on the container or the play button in the bottom left => done

 BONUS:

-- play the video on SPACE press
+- control the playback using the keyboard => done